 If you’re an independent contractor or a self-employed professional, calculating your tax obligation can be a little tricky.
-Self-employed individuals often have income from multiple sources and the total monthly earnings can vary from one month to another, which is why we recommend using Lunafi and our free tools for help.
+Self-employed individuals often have income from multiple sources and the total monthly earnings can vary from one month to another, which is why we recommend using Lunafi and our free tools for help, such as our self employed tax expenses calculator and self employed income calculator.

 Don’t forget your deductions: You can deduct half of your self-employment tax from your income taxes.
 If your Schedule SE says you owe $3,000 in self-employment tax for the year, you'll need to pay that money when it's due during the year, but at tax time $1,500 would be deductible on your 1040.
 You can take tax deductions, as well, including the qualified business income deduction, which lets you take an income tax deduction for as much as 20 percent of your self-employment net income.
 Other deductions can include your home office, health insurance, and more.